HasnainMSajid/HasnainMSajid/README.md

 - 👋 Hi, I’m @HasnainMSajid
-- 👀 I’m interested in python coding
+- 👀 I’m interested in Python coding
-- 🌱 I’m currently learning PhD Chemistry
+- 🌱 I’m currently PDF at uOttawa
-- 💞️ I’m looking to collaborate on python Chemistry Scripting
-- 📫 How to reach me hasnainmsajid@yahoo.com
+- 💞️- 📫 How to reach me hasnainmsajid@yahoo.com

 <!---
 HasnainMSajid/HasnainMSajid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.